geoffswc/ML-Course-Notes/README.md

 See if you can get better performance from the Random Forest by changing some of the parameters.
 What does n_estimators do?

 Take a look at the parameters for a vectorizer.
 What does ngram_range do?
 Can you view the output of the ngram range?

+Try programming a rules based (as opposed to machine learning) approach.
+Can you beat these algorithms?